 - Combustion and heat exchanger must be checked for leaks and cracks that will cause toxins or carbon monoxide to leak into your home.

-This is a standard HVAC maintenance checklist for air conditioner and heater that every contractor should follow strictly.
+This is a standard HVAC preventative maintenance checklist for air conditioner and heater that every contractor should follow strictly.

 Importance of HVAC Maintenance